 If this is also the case for you, you may be tempted to opt for traditional group insurance rather than the QSEHRA.
 That may be the right choice for your business.

 However, there are several considerations you should make outside of cost when deciding between these two options.
 Group insurance has numerous structural problems that may mean it’s not the best fit for your company.
-Your personal preferences as a business owner and the preferences of your employees matter, too.
+Your personal preferences as a business owner, and the preferences of your employees matter, too.
+You should also examine how the QSEHRA performs against group insurance for real businesses.

 Let’s walk through four considerations related to health benefits, and how group insurance and the QSEHRA answers each.